Accepted Casino Payment Methods in the UK

-Mastercard functions in the same way as Visa and is also dubbed as one of the most popular payment methods worldwide.
+Mastercard functions much in the same way as Visa and is also dubbed as one of the most popular payment methods worldwide.
 Unsurprisingly, when paying with Mastercard at an online casino, the process is identical to that of Visa and also the security of this payment method is one of the main reasons for its popularity.

 Please note: Due to new UK casino regulations, you will not be able to make payments via e-wallets if you have topped up using a credit card.